murraystorm/murraystorm/README.md

 ## Other Skills:
 <p align="center">
-    The unreasonibly long list of some of the development tools, operating systems, enviroments, frameworks and languages I have successfully completed projects with in the past.
+    The unreasonibly long list of some of the development tools, operating systems, environments, frameworks and languages I have successfully completed projects with in the past.
 </p>

 <table align="center" style="padding:5px;">